Families Visiting The Broad

 How to Keep the Artworks Safe: Art is for your eyes and not your hands–artworks should not be touched, and we recommend keeping a two-foot distance from artworks.
-Although we do not have any interactive artworks that can be touched, ask a Visitor Services Associate (VSA) to see our touch pieces for several of the works on view.

 Feeding for Babies and Kids: Baby bottles are permitted in the galleries.
 No other food/drink is allowed in the museum.
-When it is time for a snack, head outside to our outdoor plaza and return when you’re ready for more exploring in the galleries!
+When it is time for a snack, head outside to the East West Bank Plaza at The Broad and return when you’re ready for more exploring in the galleries!

 Social Narrative: Review our social narrative before your trip to the museum.
 This can prepare your child for what to expect.
 See how to enter the museum, who you may meet, and the different ways to get to our galleries.

-Visitor Services Associates (VSAs): Talk to our VSAs.
+Chat with Us: Have a question during your visit?
+Use live chat or text us at 213-232-6280.
+You can also talk to any Visitor Experience Team Member during your visit!
 They are here to answer questions about the artwork, protect the art, and help you navigate the museum.

 Breaks: Add breaks to your visit.
-Enjoy our plaza outside of the museum and relax under the shade of our olive trees.
+Enjoy the East West Bank Plaza at The Broad outside of the museum and relax under the shade of our olive trees.
 Re-entering the museum is easy—show your ticket at the front doors and come back for more art!